aceinnolab/Inkycal/README.md

 This is a software written in python3 that allows you to transform an E-Paper display (like the kindle) into an information display.
 It fetches live data from Openweathermap (a weather info provider) and your Online Calendar (Google/Yahoo Calendar) and displays them on a large, beautiful and ultra-low power E-Paper display.
 It's ideal for staying organised and keeping track of important details without having to check them up online.

-Altough mainly intended for the Raspberry Pi Zero W, mainly since it requires very little power (1W), it works on the Rapsberry Pi 2/3 as well.
-To get started, follow the instructions below.
+This software fully supports the 3-Colour **and** 2-Colour version of the 7.5" E-Paper display from waveshare/gooddisplay and works with Raspberry Pi 2, 3 and 0 (Zero, Zero W, Zero WH).

+**To get started, follow the instructions below.**

 ## News:
 * **Version 1.4 released (Late December 2018) with new features and more improvements**